 Part of the Steampunk look involves a lot of leather, from small details like straps and jewelry to full leather coats or other clothing items.
 You can add Victorian-style leather elements to your wardrobe with some key purchases:

-- Add a Steampunk vibe to your look with a great jacket, like the Black Leather Blazer with Clasps from Medieval Collectibles.
-Crafted in black leather and fully lined, this slim jacket has a Victorian feel.
+- Add a Steampunk vibe to your look with a great jacket, like the Key Jacket from Rebel Market.
+Crafted in faux leather and featuring details like tails and metalwork embellishments, this slim jacket has a Victorian feel.
 Wear it with anything from a ruffled shirt to a simple tank top.
-It comes in sizes S through XL and retails for about $230.
+It comes in sizes S through XL and retails for about $100.

 - Incorporate a leather bustier or corset, which you can wear over a blouse or knit shirt or on its own.
 The Shaper Corset Real Leather Overbust Bustier (pictured) from Amazon.com is an ideal choice.
 You can pair it with jeans and a jacket or rock a bustle skirt and laced boots.
 It features steel boning and a comfortable cotton lining.
 It comes in sizes 34 through 56 and retails for about $130.